droglenc/NCMTH107/resources/Syllabus-Current.md

 Note that your highest quiz score will count for more and your lowest quiz score will count for less in the calculation of your final grade (see [grade weights](#overall-grade) below).

-### Extra Credit
-Two options for extra credit are:
+#### Quiz Corrections and Reflections

-1. **Quiz Corrections and Reflections** -- For each quiz, **first** complete a correction for each question that you missed, along with *a specific resource that supports your answer* (e.g., a specific page in the reading, a specific video, a specific exercise).
+For each quiz, you may complete an OPTIONAL two-part correction/reflection to earn bonus points to add to your earned grade.
+For the **first** part, complete a correction for each question that you missed, along with *a specific resource that supports your answer* (e.g., a specific page in the reading, a specific video, a specific exercise).
 You will not receive credit for simply correcting your answer, for providing another incorrect answer, or not providing the resource.
 You must address every question you missed to receive full credit for this portion.

     **Second**, write at least 300 words (one double-spaced page) of *thoughtful* reflections to the following items about the quiz
     * what you did well on the quiz (and why),